a8m/doqmentdb/README.md

   .then(console.log);
 ```
 ##find
-get object properties and return array of results.
+get object properties and return an array of results.
 **Usage:** `users.find(object)`
 **Note:** to return all collections, omit params argument or pass an empty object({}).
 **Returns:** `Array`